Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Doc2EDAG

 \subsection{EDAG Generation}

-After the document-level entity encoding stage, we first obtain the document embedding by wrapping another AWA module over the sentence tensor $\bm{c^d}$ and conduct the event-triggering classification for each event type.
-Afterward, we generate an EDAG for each triggered event.
+After the document-level entity encoding stage, we can obtain the document embedding $\bm{t} \in \R^{d_w}$ by operating the max-pooling over the sentence tensor $\bm{c^d} \in \R^{d_w\times N_s}$ and stack a linear classifier over $\bm{t}$ to conduct the event-triggering classification for each event type.
+Next, for each triggered event type, we learn to generate an EDAG.

-\paragraph{EDAG.} The EDAG format aims to simplify the hard event-table-filling task into several tractable path-expanding sub-tasks.
+\paragraph{EDAG Building.} Before the model training, we need to build the EDAG from tabular event records.
 For each event type, we first manually define an event role order.
 Then, we transform each event record into a linked list of arguments following this order, where each argument node is either an entity or a special empty argument \texttt{NA}.
-Next, we merge these linked lists into an EDAG by sharing the same prefix path.
-Finally, every complete path of the EDAG corresponds to one row of the raw event table.
-In Figure~\ref{fig:architecture}, we show a toy EDAG with three event roles.
+Finally, we merge these linked lists into an EDAG by sharing the same prefix path.
+Since every complete path of the EDAG corresponds to one row of the event table, recovering the table format from a given EDAG is simple.